Mindfulness is the key to happiness

 With daily practice over a period of time meditation will help you get in touch with yourself, to truly know who you are.
-A universal rule in its own right “Know thyself”.
+A universal rule in its own right is “Know thyself”.
 The daily mindfulness meditation outlined here will help move you into deeper more advanced meditation techniques.

 Mindfulness Meditation Practice